THE STORY BEHIND SMATERIA

 Repurposing is to find a new use for a product or material than the one for which it was originally intended.
 For example using copper pipes, generally used for plumbing, to design an industrial style shelf.

-Nylon net is a multipurpose material mainly used for fishing or in the construction field.
+Nylon net is a multipurpose material, light and colorful, and mainly used for fishing or in the construction field.

 In Cambodia we are surrounded by this material.
 It was such an inspiration that we decided to repurpose it and make it our signature material.
 We love to play with the different colours and layer them to obtain endless combinations of colours and textures.